 Keeping your data safe

-We take steps to ensure all your personal information is safe and secure, and that all staff are aware of and comply with their responsibilities in relation to data protection legislation.
+We take steps to ensure all your personal information is safe and secure, and that all staff are aware of and comply with their responsibilities in relation to the EU General Data Protection Regulation and the Data Protection Act 2018.
 For example:

 • we have a formal data protection policy and procedures in place.